 Military Housing Allowance

-The cost of living on Guam can be quite high, and the Department of Defense takes this into account for those who elect to live off base.
-Generally, E-4’s and below without dependents are required to live on base, but exceptions have been made lately due to a shortage of dormitory rooms on base.
-E-5’s and above, whether with or without dependents, will normally have the option to live off base with certain restrictions imposed on those with response time limits.
+The Department of Defense takes this into account for those who elect to live off base.
+Generally, E-4’s and below without dependents are required to live on base, but There have been an increasing number of exceptions made lately due to a shortage of dormitory rooms on base and renovating of base housing.
+E-5’s and above, whether with or without dependents, will normally have an option to live off base, and some don’t get the option at all.

 To cover housing expenses on Guam, military personnel receive Overseas Housing Allowance (OHA).
 OHA is different from state-side Basic Allowance for Housing (BAH), in that you don’t get to keep what’s left of your allowance that you don’t spend on rent.
 The amount you receive is determined on the rental price of the property, but only up to your maximum based on your rank and whether you have dependents or not.
 For example, if your rental property is $2000 per month, but your allowance is $2450, you would only receive $2000.
 This is the main reason rents are so high here.
 There hasn’t been an OHA increase for several years.
 I expect those who make the decisions realize that if they increase the OHA rate, it’s not going to increase the quality of the homes service members can afford.
 Prices will simply increase on the existing properties, just like last time.

 OHA & Utility Allowance for an E-5 with and without dependents